Please refer to the University’s Glossary of Term for policies and procedures.

 Annual progress reports will contribute towards the Fellow’s professional portfolio which will be used for the three year review and any promotion submission.

 A formal Fellowship review is conducted by the Probationary Review Panel at the end of the third year to determine if the Fellow qualifies for further employment.

-The Deputy Vice-Chancellor (Research and Innovation) will be provided with a copy of the probation review by the relevant Head of School via the relevant Executive Dean.
+The Deputy Vice-Chancellor (Research and Innovation) will be provided with a copy of the probation review by the relevant Head of School.

-The Deputy Vice-Chancellor (Research and Innovation) will consider the probation review and seek further advice from the Executive Dean and the Head of School if necessary.
+The Deputy Vice-Chancellor (Research and Innovation) will consider the probation review and seek further advice from the Head of School if necessary.

 19. Application for ongoing appointment

-Six months prior to the completion of the Fellowship period the Fellow may apply for an ongoing appointment within the relevant Faculty.
-The Fellow will provide an evidence based portfolio to the relevant Executive Dean who will consider the portfolio with the assistance of the Deputy Vice-Chancellor (Research and Innovation) and the relevant Head of School.
+Six months prior to the completion of the Fellowship period the Fellow may apply for an ongoing appointment within the relevant School.
+The Fellow will provide an evidence-based portfolio to the Head of School who will consider the portfolio with the assistance of the Deputy Vice-Chancellor (Research and Innovation).

-After that consideration, should the Executive Dean consider that the Fellow is suitable for ongoing appointment such an appointment will be offered for commencement on the expiration of the Fellowship period.
+After that consideration, should the Head of School consider that the Fellow is suitable for ongoing appointment such an appointment will be recommended for commencement on the expiration of the Fellowship period.